How a hardware wallet works

 Trezor sends two physical paper cards that you must fill in with the words, and these cards should be stored in a safe, access-controlled location.
 Keeping a seed phrase is important if you are securing your investment with just one device.

 Your Trezor device also requires a PIN to protect the device from hackers.
 It’s important to set up and use a PIN for hardware wallets because otherwise, anyone who finds the device can use it.
 Keep your PIN private, too.

 Once you have set up a hardware wallet, you can use it to generate addresses.
 This can be done with the device.
 For Trezor, the software shows you how to do this.

 Addresses are different from your private keys.
 Addresses can be shared with others to facilitate transactions.
 Private keys are proof of ownership and should be kept secure.

 If you’re using a Trezor to withdraw bitcoin from an exchange, you can simply generate an address with your device, copy and paste it onto the exchange.
 It’s best to double-check addresses before you send funds, and it’s okay to do a test transaction.
 Safety first!

 Once your transaction has been confirmed on the blockchain, your funds are officially in your self-custody.

 Which hardware wallet to choose

 All wallets work similarly, but they differ in the degree of security they offer, the user-friendliness of their software, and their price range (value for money).
-We have previously written about five excellent bitcoin hardware wallets to suit every budget.
+We have previously written about five excellent hardware wallets to suit every budget.

 Get even greater protection